jackyho522/katacoda-scenarios/new-scenario-template/step5.md

-# Step 5 - monitoring the WordPress detail
+# Step 5 - Monitoring the WordPress

 When WordPress application is running, it will log the event.
 In this scenario, we will use grafana to visualize the log.